-Epistaxis is defined as acute hemorrhage from the nostril, nasal cavity, or nasopharynx.
-It is commonly referred to as a "nosebleed."
-Epistaxis in dogs can be extremely unsettling for the pert owner.
+Epistaxis is defined as acute hemorrhage (bleeding) from the nostril, nasal cavity, or nasopharynx (upper part of the throat that lies behind the nose, just above the soft part of the roof of the mouth and just behind the nasal passages).
+It is commonly referred to as a nosebleed.
+Epistaxis in dogs can be extremely unsettling for the pet owner.
 Most acute or sudden nosebleeds are caused by simple trauma or by upper respiratory tract infections.
 Other causes of epistaxis in dogs can be more serious and require immediate treatment.

-What should I do if my dog gets a nosebleed at home?
+What should I do if my dog gets a nosebleed?

 If your dog begins bleeding from the nose, you can try these simple first aid steps to try to stop the hemorrhage: